iwashun22/crud-operator/README.md

 - ### `read`
    Get the object by finding its required properties.
-   When there is no argument, it will return all the items in array.
+   When there is no argument, it will return all the items into single array.
    If there was more than one matched, it will return a filtered array.

    If `strictMode` is `false`, it will match string to both lower-case and upper-case